 OTHER CLAIMS FOR SEXUAL HARASSMENT.

 Victims of sexual harassment may have other common law claims and other statutory claims against an employer and the sexual harasser.
 A victim of a sexual battery or an assault may have claims under the Illinois Gender Violence Act and common law claims for assault and battery.
 A witness to sexual harassment who provides truthful information during an investigation into sexual harassment has protections under the anti-retaliation provisions of Title VII and the IHRA and depending on the circumstances may have Illinois common law claims for retaliatory discharge claim.
-Contract Brian J. Graber, Ltd., at (312) 291-4648 for a free consultation to see if we can help you.
+Contract Brian J. Graber, Ltd., a Chicago sexual harassment lawyer at (312) 291-4648 for a free consultation to see if we can help you.

 RETALIATION CLAIMS UNDER Title VII AND IHRA FOR REPORTING SEXUAL HARASSMENT.